helpfulengineering/devops/documentation/guidance/gsuite/collaborative-inbox-forwarding.md

 This step by step guide will help you to connect your own Gmail account to a Helpful Engineering collaborative inbox.
 Before you start, please get in touch with a member of the [#skill-software-devops](https://helpfulengineering.slack.com/archives/CV54M16QH) team in order to get the pertaining authorizations.

 ### 1. Enable application access in your account
-If you don't have [two-factor authentication enabled](https://www.google.com/landing/2step/) or don't even know what it is, simply [enable access less secure applications](https://myaccount.google.com/lesssecureapps) in your account.
+If you don't have [two-factor authentication enabled](https://www.google.com/landing/2step/) or don't even know what it is, simply [enable access for less secure applications](https://myaccount.google.com/lesssecureapps) in your account.
 If you have two-factor authentication enabled, please [generate an application-specific password](https://myaccount.google.com/apppasswords) instead.

 ### 2. Open your [account import settings](https://mail.google.com/mail/#settings/accounts) to add another address
 ![Step 1](/images/gsuite-group-forwarding-1.png)

-### 3. Fill the shared inbox details
+### 3. Fill the collaborative inbox details
 ![Step 2](/images/gsuite-group-forwarding-2.png)

 | Field | Value | Description |